AnClark/faust-vst/README.md

 various compilation options in the Makefile; run `faust2faustvst -h` to get a brief summary of these.

-In contrast to faust-lv2, the same architecture is used for both effect (VST) and instrument (VSTi) plugins.
-For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2synth.cpp architecture.
+As with faust-lv2, the same architecture is used for both effect (VST) and instrument (VSTi) plugins.
+For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2.cpp architecture.
 Moreover, it is also possible to specify the maximum number of voices with the `nvoices` meta key in the Faust source.

 Please check examples/organ.dsp in the distributed sources for a simple example of an instrument plugin.
-The rules for creating the voice controls `freq`, `gain` and `gate` are the same as for the lv2synth.cpp architecture.
+The rules for creating the voice controls `freq`, `gain` and `gate` are the same as for the lv2.cpp architecture.
 To compile an instrument plugin with the faust2faustvst script, you can specify the maximum polyphony with the `-nvoices` option, e.g.: